Russia regroups Troops In East As Ukraine Advances - UrduPoint

 "A decision was made to regroup Russian troops stationed in the Balakliya and Izyum regions to bolster efforts along the Donetsk front," Russia's defence ministry said in a statement.

-News of the draw down came just after Ukrainian special forces published images on social media showing camouflage-clad officers with automatic weapons "in Kupiansk".
+News of the drawdown came just after Ukrainian special forces published images on social media showing camouflage-clad officers with automatic weapons "in Kupiansk", a town of some 27,000 people.

-The town of some 27,000 people -- which was captured with in the first week of Russia's invasion launched on February 24 -- "was and will always be Ukrainian," the special forces said.
+Ukrainian troops had also liberated Vasylenkovo and Artemivka in Kharkiv region, President Volodymyr Zelensky said in his evening address on Saturday.

+"These last days, the Russian army has shown us its best (side) -- its back," he said.
+"There is no place in Ukraine for the occupiers.
+There never will be," he added.

-- 'Astonishing' advance - There was no official confirmation that Kyiv's troops had also routed Russian forces from Iyzum -- an important staging ground for Russia's war effort -- with a pre-war population of around 45,000 people.
+- 'Astonishing' advance - There was no official confirmation that Kyiv's troops had also routed Russian forces from Izyum -- an important staging ground for Russia's war effort with a population of around 45,000 people before the invasion.

 But images flooding social media appeared to show Ukrainian forces within the city and Russian observers of the conflict said there were initial reports Moscow's army had already withdrawn.

 "Ukrainian troops are advancing in eastern Ukraine, liberating more cities and villages.
-Their courage coupled with Western military support brings astonishing results," foreign ministry spokesman Oleg Nikolenko said in a statement on social media.
+Their courage coupled with Western military support brings astonishing results," said foreign ministry spokesman Oleg Nikolenko.

 "It's crucial to keep sending arms to Ukraine.
 Defeating Russia on the battlefield means winning peace in Ukraine," he added.